Deeds of Flesh: Musical style

 Their music can be described as influenced by the brutal death metal style pioneered by Suffocation and the technical approach of bands like Morbid Angel and Cannibal Corpse coupled with a songwriting style that incorporates numerous abrupt changes in meter and tempo, creating a disorienting atmosphere to the listener.
-The guitar riffs themselves tend to be atonal, albeit often minor or diminished, mixtures of palm-muting, fast tremolo picking, and breakdowns.
+The guitar riffs themselves tend to be atonal, albeit often minor or diminished, mixtures of palm-muting, fast tremolo picking, and slam riffs.
 The drum parts also change frequently, mirroring the constantly shifting nature of the guitar lines.
 The vocals are a mixture of low growls and high screams.
 On former albums, the low-pitched vocals were performed by Lindmark, and the high-pitched vocals by Kingston.
 After Kingston's departure, Lindmark undertook all vocal duties before his death on November 29, 2018.

 Deeds of Flesh did not implement guitar solos until their 2008 release Of What's to Come, on which there are many, performed by then-new guitarist Sean Southern.

-Their lyrical content deals with themes common to death metal, such as death, murder, disease, and horror.
+Their lyrical content deals with themes common to death metal, such as gore, murder, disease and horror.
 Of What's To Come was a stylistic departure from this as a concept album that dealt with post-apocalyptic and science fiction themes.